Britain calls for immediate release of Kremlin critic Navalny | Law-Order

 Britain calls for immediate release of Kremlin critic Navalny

-"The UK calls for the immediate and unconditional release of Alexey Navalny and all of the peaceful protesters and journalists arrested over the last two weeks," said foreign minister Dominic Raab.
-"Today's perverse ruling, targeting the victim of a poisoning rather than those responsible, shows Russia is failing to meet the most basic commitments expected of any responsible member of the international community."
+"The UK calls for the immediate and unconditional release of Alexey Navalny and all of the peaceful protesters and journalists arrested over the last two weeks," foreign minister Dominic Raab said in a separate statement.
+"Today’s perverse ruling, targeting the victim of a poisoning rather than those responsible, shows Russia is failing to meet the most basic commitments expected of any responsible member of the international community," Raab added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)